AviSantoso/dafc/response.md

         if (error.status === 401) {
           console.error("\nAuthentication Failed.
 Please verify:");
           console.error(
             "1.
-Your OPENAI_API_KEY in .env or environment is correct for the service at PROXY_URL."
+Your OPENAI_API_KEY in .env or environment is correct for the service at OPENAI_API_BASE."
           );
           console.error("2.
 You have sufficient credits/permissions.");
           console.error("3.
 The model name is correct and available via the endpoint.");